redux-saga/redux-saga/docs/basics/DeclarativeEffects.md

 We want to check the result of the first value yielded by the generator.
 In our case it's the result of running `Api.fetch('/products')` which is a Promise .
 Executing the real service during tests is neither a viable nor practical approach, so we have to *mock* the `Api.fetch` function, i.e. we'll have to replace the real function with a fake one which doesn't actually run the AJAX request but only checks that we've called `Api.fetch` with the right arguments (`'/products'` in our case).

 Mocks make testing more difficult and less reliable.
-On the other hand, functions that simply return values are easier to test, since we can use a simple `equal()` to check the result.
+On the other hand, functions that return values are easier to test, since we can use a simple `equal()` to check the result.
 This is the way to write the most reliable tests.

 Not convinced?
 I encourage you to read [Eric Elliott's article](https://medium.com/javascript-scene/what-every-unit-test-needs-f6cd34d9836d#.4ttnnzpgc):